Motion to Deem Facts Admitted

 8

-Closely review the tentative ruling.
-As the party making the motion, you are looking for your motion to be “GRANTED.”
-The motion may also be “DENIED” or “GRANTED IN PART” and “DENIED IN PART.”
-Occasionally the judge will order the parties to appear.
-Be sure to read the tentative ruling very carefully to make sure you understand it.
+Closely review the Tentative Ruling.
+If you are making the motion, you are looking for your motion to be “GRANTED.”
+If you are opposing the motion, you are looking for the motion to be “DENIED.”
+The motion may also be “GRANTED IN PART” and “DENIED IN PART.”
+The judge sometimes orders the parties to appear, even if neither party requests oral argument.

-If you are happy with the tentative ruling, you do not need to do anything.
-You won’t have to go to court unless the tentative ruling orders you to appear, or the other side calls you and the court before 4:00 p.m. that same day to request oral argument.
+Winning party: If you are happy with the Tentative Ruling, you do not need to do anything unless the Tentative Ruling orders you to appear, or the other side calls you before 4:00 p.m. that day to request oral argument.
 If that happens, you should go to the court hearing and be prepared to argue your case.

 9